why Walgreens Boots Alliance Inc [WBA] is a Good Choice for Investors After New Price Target of $25.49

-Walgreens Boots Alliance Inc [NASDAQ: WBA] loss -1.13% on the last trading session, reaching $22.85 price per share at the time.
+Walgreens Boots Alliance Inc [NASDAQ: WBA] slipped around -0.61 points on Friday, while shares priced at $22.64 at the close of the session, down -2.62%.
 The company report on January 26, 2024 at 11:15 AM that Walgreens Boots Alliance 2023 ESG Report: Enabling Healthy Communities.

 Today Walgreens Boots Alliance (WBA) released its 2023 ESG Report, an annual report on the company’s Environmental, Social and Governance (ESG) strategy, approach and performance across four key pillars: Healthy Communities, Healthy and Inclusive Workplace, Healthy Planet and Sustainable Marketplace.